Skip to main content Skip to footer

 Generally, certificates of deposit are considered one of the safest savings options, according to the U.S. Securities and Commission.
 So, even if you miss out on an interest rate increase, your money is safe.

-CDs are backed by the full faith and credit of the United States government.
+CDs are backed by the full faith and credit of the United States government, with the exception of Investment firm CDs that may not be insured.
 The National Credit Union Administration (NCUA) protects most credit union CDs, including CDs at TDECU.
 The government guarantees you will get your money back if your bank or credit union fails.
 The covered amount is limited to $250,000 per person, bank, and account category.
 Interested in depositing more than $250,000 into a TDECU CD?
 Contact TDECU Member Care at (800) 839-1154 to assist you.

 TDECU CDs Help You Save for the Future